xeger/flatpack/README.md

 ```

 Next, define your configuration as a plain old Go struct, potentially with nested structs to represent hierarchy.
 Ask flatpack to unmarshal the environment into your data structure.
+If you want flatpack to ignore any of the
+fields, mark them with a `flatpack:"ignore"` field tag.

 ```go
 import (